 Most colleges offer their international students on-campus residence.
 The residence is often called a “dorm room” or dormitory.
 Students usually share a room with 2 or 3 other students.
 Colleges provide daily essentials like water, electricity, and the internet.
 Students also share bathrooms, showers, and so on.
 It depends on the college how much they charge for on-campus accommodation.
 On average this is between $5000-$8000 per year.

 However, you can choose to stay at a non-campus residence as well.
 You can share an apartment with other students or you can live alone as well.
 The rent depends on the area you are staying in.
 The Midwest region is cheaper than the East and Northeast in the US.
-But, you have to pay your electricity, internet, and water bills along with the rent.
+But, you have to pay your electricity, internet, and water bills along with the rent and living costs.
 The usual rate for a single bedroom apartment is between $6,000-$15,000 per year – depending on the apartment and location.

 It will be a good idea to make some savings for your daily and basic needs like emergencies, shopping, groceries, food, water, clothes, books, and study materials.
-When you live abroad you should track even your smallest expenses.
+When you live or study abroad you should track even your smallest expenses.
 This will help you to keep an eye on your overall expenses and you can save or set a budget for a period.

 A student visa is mandatory for all international students.
 It can be a long process as well.
 As an international student, you have to apply and get accepted by a Student and Visitor Exchange Program (SEVP) certified college.
 After the approval process, you will receive the I-20 from where all of your information will be recorded.